Documents to download

 Are dual nationals part of a wider power play?

-Campaigners have linked the detention of dual nationals to geopolitical tensions between Iran and European and North American countries.
-They argue they may be being used as “hostages” for negotiations on reviving a nuclear deal with Iran to limit its nuclear programme.
+Campaigners have linked the detention of dual nationals to geopolitical tensions between Iran, Europe, and North America.
+They argue detainees may be being used as “hostages” for negotiations on reviving a nuclear deal with Iran to limit its nuclear programme (these talks have stalled since 2022).

-A number of dual and foreign nationals have also been arrested in Iran in the wake of the protests that followed the death of Mahsa Amini in September 2022.
-The Iranian regime has blamed outside intervention for the protests.
+A number of dual and foreign nationals were also arrested in Iran in the wake of the protests that followed the death of Mahsa Amini in September 2022.
+The Iranian Government blamed outside intervention for the protests.

 What tools can be used to help detainees?